 is the line where the sea touches the sky then there are few horizons in Shetland.
 The convoluted, serpentine coastline hides the horizon behind islands, inlets, cliff and hills.
 Even where the land drops away into the Atlantic or the North Sea the horizon disappears behind deep clouds and haze.
 I came here thinking that, this time, I would be able to see Shetland as it really was.
 What hubris, what foolish pride!
-Once again, Shetland lies open and clear beneath the sky and hides itself in plain sight.
+Once again, Shetland lies open and clear beneath the sky and h

 of drops of water.
 They seem to stay still but, in fact, the water droplets constantly fall down wards towards the earth.

 Waves travel not over but through water.
 The water circles beneath the wave and is left behind as the wave travels on towards the shore.
 What seems to be unending movement actually stands still and what appears unmoving is in 'constant movement.